amedeo-gigaver/infinite_games/docs/miner.md

 Miners will have to retrieve protest data relevant to each of the countries listed above in order to improve their predictions.

-# Miner strategy

-A reference providing a **baseline miner** strategy is the article ["Approaching Human Level Forecasting with Language Models"](https://arxiv.org/html/2402.18563v1?s=35) ([1]).
-The authors fine-tune an LLM to generate predictions on binary events (including the ones listed on Polymarket) which nears the performance of human forecasters when submitting a forecast for each prediction, and which beats human forecasters in a setting where the LLM can choose to give a prediction or not based on its confidence.

-The authors released a version of the code they used to build the LLM they describe in the paper.
-You can find it [here](https://github.com/dannyallover/llm_forecasting.git).

-# System requirements

-The computational requirements for a miner will depend significantly on the frequency at which they need to send predictions to be competitive since the base model we consider consists of a set of LLM sub-modules that each need to perform computations.
-Miners will also need to eventually continually provide new data to their models.

-A significant cost in the case of the repo referenced above is the cost of using e.g the OpenAI API as well as the cost of retrieving news data.
-Every time a prediction is produced, a base model is used to generate various prompts.
-A miner could circumvent that by using a local model or by using the output of the [subnet 18](https://github.com/corcel-api/cortex.t.git).
-News retrieval other than Google News is done through news provider like https://www.newscatcherapi.com/.
-They are most often behind a paywall.

 # Getting Started